 Chimney work falls into four distinct scopes.
 Most chimneys that need attention need two or three of them at once.
 Understanding each scope separately helps you read an estimate and ask the right questions.

 A chimney 25 to 35 feet above grade on a pitched roof requires a scaffold or rigging system that adds mobilization cost spread across far fewer linear feet than a wall job.
 The scaffold to reach a chimney safely may take two hours to set up and take down.
-On a 400-linear-foot wall job, that cost is a minor percentage of the total.
+On a 400-linear-foot wall job, that cost is a small percentage of the total.
 On a chimney with 60 linear feet of joints, it is significant.

 If a chimney could have one repair done and nothing else, the crown is it.

-Once the crown cracks, water enters from above and travels down through every course of brick below it.
+Once the crown cracks, water enters from above and travels down through every course below it.
 It saturates mortar joints, accelerates freeze-thaw deterioration inside the chimney structure, stresses the flashing at the roofline, and eventually reaches the wood framing.

 Flashing: Where Roof Meets Chimney

 Chimney flashing has two components: base flashing that lays on the roof deck and laps up against the chimney face, and counter-flashing embedded into the chimney mortar joints that laps down over the base.
-Together they allow the chimney and the roof to move independently without breaking the water seal.
-When counter-flashing separates or the sealant cracks, water enters at the roofline and follows the path of least resistance - often into the roof structure, down through the attic, and onto a ceiling several feet from the chimney base.
+Together they allow the chimney and roof to move independently without breaking the water seal.
+When counter-flashing separates or the sealant cracks, water enters at the roofline and follows the path of least resistance, often into the roof structure, down through the attic, and onto a ceiling several feet from the chimney base.

 Flashing repair costs $250 to $800.
-Full flashing replacement, when the existing metal has rusted or the original installation was incorrect, runs toward the higher end of that range.
-Before any chimney repair is performed on a chimney with active water intrusion, the flashing should be inspected and tested.
-Replacing mortar joints when the flashing is the actual leak source fixes nothing.
+Full flashing replacement, when the existing metal has rusted or the original installation was incorrect, runs toward the higher end.
+Before any chimney repair is performed on a chimney with active water intrusion, the flashing should be inspected.
+For a focused look at how chimney flashing fails and what the repair involves, see chimney flashing leaks.

 The Repair vs Rebuild Decision